-Setup your work area on a nice open surface, such as a kitchen table.
+Work on a nice open surface, such as a kitchen table.

 Lay down a towel on the table to protect the watch, and to keep things from rolling away.

-Don't rush anything.
-Patience is key!
+Don't rush!
+Patience is key.

 Installing a Leather Strap

-Slide your spring bars into the hole on the long and the short end of the strap.
-Push them all the way in so they are centered inside the strap.
+Install the spring bars into each end of the strap.
+Be sure to push them all the way in so they are centered inside the strap.

-Use your spring bar tool to depress the other end of the spring bar, so it slides inside the watch lug.
+Use your spring bar tool to compress the other end of the spring bar, so it slides inside the watch lug.
 Make sure both ends of the spring bar securely snap into their holes, or the strap will fall off the watch.

-Installing a NATO Strap
+Installing a Nylon NATO

 Installing a Leather NATO